The Westin Excelsior Rome: History

-The Aga Khan IV bought CIGA in 1985, then sold it to Sheraton Hotels in 1994, which placed the Excelsior in its Luxury Collection.
-His senior hospitality advisor, Paul Ruffino advised the Aga Khan to maintain ownership of the Meurice in Paris and The Excelsior.
-Following the financial turmoil he was experiencing in hospitality Khan's decision was to only hold on to the Meurice.
-In 1998 Sheraton was sold to Starwood, and the Excelsior was transferred to its Westin Hotels & Resorts division and renamed The Westin Excelsior, Rome.
+The Aga Khan IV bought CIGA in 1985.
+He sold the chain to ITT Sheraton in 1994, and they placed the Excelsior in their ITT Sheraton Luxury Collection.
+In 1998, Sheraton was sold to Starwood Hotels and Resorts, and on March 1, 2000 the Excelsior was transferred to their Westin Hotels & Resorts division and renamed The Westin Excelsior, Rome.
 The hotel was fully renovated in 2000.
 Starwood sold the hotel to Qatar-based Katara Hospitality in 2015 for €222 Million.